 This cycle of perpetual laughing was almost impossible to stop.
 Kids from other churches would wander by and we would invite them to find an open stomach and join the fun.
 I wish we had photos of some of the epic mosaics we formed because we always lot count of the number of kids in a given pile, and they often had to bribe us with food to get us to break the thing up.

 These intricate jig-saws of teenage bodies were called, ‘Penngrove Piles’ and became enormously popular.
 They quickly spread to other events that involved other camps or activities.
-If we were there, Denise and I were always right in the middle somewhere – inciting, er, spreading the joy.
+If we were there, Denise and I were always right in the middle somewhere – inciting, er, spreading, the joy.

 There developed a core group of four of us, two boys and two girls.
 Doesn’t this sound like a perfect formula for two teenage romances?
 Well, in this case it did not.
 I don’t have permission from two of them to use their real names, so Hugh and Maddie became the other non-couple with Denise and I in this core group.
 We were often together even for non-church related adventures.
 There were hikes and movie events and wrestling matches on any free sand dune we could find.
 Denise led us to twisted versions of late night snipe hunts and “hot dates”.
 One night she picked me up in her car, took me to a lesser known make-out parking spot just south of town, blind folded me and let me figure out what was happening as I heard a match light and a really bad smell of burnt fruit smell filled the car.
-When I was too close to panic to take any more and ripped off the blindfold, I found her waiting for me to do so with her match and a date (yea, the fruit) on a toothpick, turning brown above the flame because pathologically she could not pass up the pun of taking me out for a “Hot Date”.
+When I was too close to panic to take any more and ripped off the blindfold, I found her waiting for me to do so with her match and a date (yea, the dried fruit) on a toothpick, turning brown above the flame because pathologically she could not pass up the pun of taking me out for a “Hot Date”.
 She never – ever – let me forget that one.

 As I recall, she followed that up by making me a birthday cake to share with the youth group all shaped like the torso and hips of a girl in a bikini using upside down Hostess orange cup cakes for the frosted boobs.
 The crowd went wild at my embarrassment on that one.
 Someone got a photo, but I could never afford to buy all the copies and negatives.
 So where were the adults?
-At that moment – I was thinking exactly the same thing.
+You know, at that moment – I was thinking exactly the same thing.

 I secured use of the family boat sometimes, and the four of us haunted Lake Berryessa (California) with swimming, skiing, underwater lake weed forests explorations and lake weed wars.
 The weed in this lake was a type that had long stalks, with parsley-like leaves.
 In shallow water, you could reach down, grab a hand-full and pull.
 This brought up several stalks with about an inch of mud that worked well as a sling with an exploding payload of mud.
 We would swing it around and let it fly towards one of our best friends and if we aimed well, were rewarded with an explosive plumb of muck which covered most of your friend’s exposed body.
 Everyone would wale at what a great shot that had been while the victim would duck down into the water to shake and wash all the mud off so the game could continue.

 I can only recall one time when things went sideways.
 One of my missiles caught Denise turning to target me with a missile of her own and took the hit right to the side of her face.
-We dashed to her and found that a huge pad of mud in her eye.
+We dashed to her and found that a huge pad of mud, oh no, in her eye.
 Without asking, I immediately found a relatively clean piece of lake weed, folded it and used it as a scoop to gently lift the mud out of her eye and made sure her contact was still in there.
 Of course, we halted hostilities while this medical care was provided.

 If it was a hot day, the rule was anyone could call “Fire Drill” and I would kill the engine, no matter how fast we were going, and we’d all abandon ship into the cool water.
 Laughing, we would swim and catch up with the drifting boat and continue our journey.